-Families will not be permitted to move within the PHA's jurisdiction during the initial year of assisted occupancy.

-- Families will not be permitted to move outside the PHA's jurisdiction under portability procedures during the initial year of assisted occupancy. - Families will not be permitted to move more than once in a 12-month period.
+- Families will not be permitted to move within the PHA's jurisdiction during the initial year of assisted occupancy except for good cause and owner agreement to terminate the lease. - Families will not be permitted to move outside the PHA's jurisdiction under portability procedures during the initial year of assisted occupancy except for good cause and owner agreement to terminate the lease. - Families will not be permitted to move more than once in a 12-month period except for good cause and owner agreement to terminate the lease. - .
 The PHA will deny permission to move if there is insufficient funding for continued assistance.